-There were no changes in assumptions or other inputs effective for the December 31, 2021 measurement period for OPEB.
+There were no changes in plan provisions, assumptions or other inputs effective for the December 31, 2021 measurement period for OPEB compared to the prior year.

-Changes in assumptions or other inputs effective for the December 31, 2020 measurement period are as follows:
+Changes in plan provisions, assumptions or other inputs effective for the December 31, 2020 measurement period are as follow:

-- The price inflation assumption was lowered from 2.40 percent to 2.30 percent, and the wage inflation assumption was lowered from 3.50 percent to 3.00 percent. - The real rate of investment return assumption was increased to 4.95 percent per year, net of investment expenses from 4.85 percent per year, net of investment expenses. - Salary scale assumptions were revised to align with the revised economic assumptions and to more closely reflect actual experience. - Rates of termination/withdrawal, retirement, and disability were revised to more closely reflect actual experience.
+- The price inflation assumption was lowered from 2.40 percent to 2.30 percent, and the wage inflation assumption was lowered from 3.50 percent to 3.00 percent. - The real rate of investment return assumption was increased to 4.95 percent per year, net of investment expenses from 4.85 percent per year, net of investment expenses. - Salary scale assumptions were revised to align with the revised economic assumptions and to more closely reflect actual experience. - Rates of termination/withdrawal, retirement, and disability were revised to more closely reflect actual experience. - The pre-retirement mortality assumption for the State Division (members other than State Troopers) was changed to the PubG-2010 Employee Table with generational projection using scale MP-2019.

-- The pre-retirement mortality assumption for the State Division (members other than State Troopers) was changed to the PubG-2010 Employee Table with generational projection using scale MP-2019. - The post-retirement non-disabled mortality assumption for the State Division (Members other than State Troopers) was changed to the PubG-2010 Health Retiree Table, adjusted as follows: - Males: 94 percent of the rates prior to age 80 and 90 percent of the rates for ages 80 and older, with generational projection using scale MP-2019. - Females: 87 percent of the rates prior to age 80 and 107 percent of the rates for ages 80 and older, with generational projection using scale MP-2019. - The disabled mortality assumption for the Division Trust Funds (Members other than State Troopers) was changed to the PubNS-2010 Disabled Retiree Table with generational projection using scale MP-2019. - The mortality tables described above are generational mortality tables on a benefitweighted basis.
+- The post-retirement non-disabled mortality assumption for the State Division (members other than State Troopers) was changed to the PubG-2010 Health Retiree Table, adjusted as follows: - Males: 94 percent of the rates prior to age 80 and 90 percent of the rates for ages 80 and older, with generational projection using scale MP-2019. - Females: 87 percent of the rates prior to age 80 and 107 percent of the rates for ages 80 and older, with generational projection using scale MP-2019. - The disabled mortality assumption for the Division Trust Funds (Members other than State Troopers) was changed to the PubNS-2010 Disabled Retiree Table with generational projection using scale MP-2019. - The mortality tables described above are generational mortality tables on a benefit-weighted basis.

-There were no changes in assumptions or other inputs effective for the December 31, 2019 measurement period for OPEB.
+There were no changes in plan provisions, assumptions or other inputs effective for the December 31, 2019 measurement period for OPEB compared to the prior year.

-There were no changes in assumptions or other inputs effective for the December 31, 2018 measurement period for OPEB compared to the prior year.
+There were no changes in plan provisions, assumptions or other inputs effective for the December 31, 2018 measurement period for OPEB compared to the prior year.

-There were no changes in assumptions or other inputs effective for the December 31, 2017 measurement period for OPEB.
+There were no changes in plan provisions, assumptions or other inputs effective for the December 31, 2017 measurement period for OPEB compared to the prior year.